International Journal of Dental Materials Journal Policies

 Manuscripts accepted for publication are copy edited for grammar, punctuation, print style, and format.
 Page proofs are sent to the corresponding author.
 The corresponding author is expected to return the corrected proofs within fourteen days.
 It may not be possible to incorporate corrections received after that period.
 The whole process of submission of the manuscript to the final decision and sending and receiving proofs is completed online.
 To achieve faster and greater dissemination of knowledge and information, the journal publishes articles online as ‘Ahead of Print’ immediately upon acceptance.

 - Editorial review - 5 to 7 working days initial assessment and allotment of assignment for reviewing procedure to associate, section editors, or reviewers.

-- In the process of reviewing, the comments or decisions shall be conveyed to authors in 2 months from the date of submission for the first submission.
-In the case of revised submission, it shall be communicated in a month from the date of submission.
+- In the process of reviewing, the comments or decisions shall be conveyed to the authors in 2 months from the date of submission for the first submission.
+In the case of revised submission, it shall be communicated within a month from the date of submission.